return to Natural Dog Health Remedies

 Acute Lymphocytic Leukemia in Dogs

-This acute form of canine leukemia usually affect middle-aged dogs or older (6 years or older), but younger dogs (under 4 years of age) can also be affected.
+This acute form of canine leukemia usually affect dogs who are six years of age or older, but younger dogs (under 4 years of age) can also be affected.

 Signs of Acute Leukemia